pdjr-build/firmware-factory/modules/thrmod/README.md

 # THRMOD - NMEA 2000 thruster control module

-__THRMOD__ is an NMEA 2000 module which can act as either a thruster control interface or a thruster operating interface.
+__THRMOD__ is an NMEA 2000 module which can act as either a thruster control interface or a thruster operating interface: which mode of behaviour the module assumes is determined by the position of a switch on the module PCB.

-In control mode the module supports the connection of two SPST switch inputs (PORT and STARBOARD) and responds to operation of these inputs by transmitting thruster control messages over the NMEA 2000 bus to operate a remote thruster.
+In control mode the module supports the connection of two SPST switch inputs (PS_CMD and SB_CMD) and responds to operation of these inputs by transmitting thruster control messages over the NMEA 2000 bus to operate a remote thruster.
+Typically, the switch inputs will be connected to momentary switches like those operated by a joystick.

-In operating mode the module listens on the NMEA 2000 bus for thruster control messages and responds by operating either PORT or STARBOARD relays dependent upon the received command.
+In operating mode the module listens on the NMEA 2000 bus for thruster control messages and responds by operating either PORT or STARBOARD relays dependent upon received commands.

 To cater for the needs of some hydraulic systems which require operation of a load-sense valve when there is a call for thruster